grafana-tools/sdk/README.md

 ## Thoughts about DSL

-Work on DSL syntax and translator in progress not much yet to say about it.
-I want something simple in plain text for describing dashboards instead of mapping them 1:1 to Grafana objects.
-Short sample how it may look (syntax may be changed):
+Work on DSL and translator in progress so not much to say about it yet.
+I want something with syntax short for writing and clean for reading for describing dashboards in a style of programming language.
+Instead of mapping them 1:1 to JSON syntax of Grafana objects.
+The short sample how it may look:

     # Example of a board with a panel
     board The sample dashboard